MediConfusion: Can you trust your AI radiologist? Probing the reliability of multimodal medical foundation models: The Benchmark

 \section{The \methodname{} Benchmark}

 The majority of existing multimodal foundation models leverage CLIP \citep{radford2021learning} to encode the input image \citep{li2024llava, liu2024visual, moor2023med, li2023blip}.
 CLIP has been pretrained on internet-scale general domain data and, therefore, may not be suitable for the nuanced representation of medical images due to the considerable distribution shift.
 Thus, variants trained on large-scale medical image-text datasets have been introduced as image encoders for medical agents, including BiomedCLIP \citep{zhang2023biomedclip} and PMC-CLIP \citep{lin2023pmc}.
 Due to the specialized training data, these models are able to better capture the structure and semantics of medical images.
 However, surprisingly, we observe that the feature space of even specialized medical encoders is often not rich enough to clearly differentiate between images that are otherwise highly dissimilar.
-As a result, medical MLLM that leverage such input features suffer from impaired image understanding and visual reasoning, casting serious doubt on the reliability of such models in critical medical diagnosis.
+A growing body of recent work \cite{thrush2022winoground, yuksekgonul2023and} has shown that the contrastive pretraining objective, shared by common image encoders for MLLMs, can be optimized via shortcuts that lead to fundamental flaws in multimodal understanding.
+In particular, training consists of aligning image features with their corresponding text features within a batch of data.
+Thus, if the images are clearly distinct within the batch, the task becomes easy and the model is not encouraged to learn embeddings nuanced enough for more intricate downstream tasks, such as medical reasoning.
+As a result, MLLMs that leverage such pretrained encoders suffer from impaired image understanding and visual reasoning \citep{tong2024mass, tong2024eyes}, casting serious doubt on the reliability of such models in critical medical diagnosis.
 Therefore, designing challenging benchmarks that stress-test the visual capabilities of medical MLLM is of utmost importance for gaining a better understanding of the limitations of existing models.

 In this work, we introduce the \methodname{} Benchmark, a challenging multiple choice medical visual question answering benchmark designed to probe the reasoning capabilities of medical MLLMs.
 The overview of our curation pipeline is summarized in Figure \ref{fig:overview}.
 First, we extract image pairs that are visually clearly different, but MLLMs will likely confuse them due to their similar features in embedding space.
 Next, based on the captions corresponding to each of the images in the confusing pairs, we generate a large pool of multiple choice problems via LLM prompting.
 Finally, each question in the LLM-generated pool is scrutinized and revised by an expert radiologist before being added to \methodname{}.
 We evaluate a range of state-of-the-art medical and general domain MLLMs and demonstrate that even flagship proprietary models have performance worse than random guessing.